stackedboxes/romualdo/doc/design.md

    test different things, even with changes to the Storyworld -- as long as I don't change any of the unreleased procedures currently on the call stack.

+#### Hashing Procedures and global variables

+The hash of a procedure is computed like this:

+* Initialize an MD5 hash computation.
+* For each token of the procedure, from `function` or `passage` to `end` (inclusive at both ends):
+    * Add to the hash computation the token lexeme (that is exactly what we have in `frontend.Token.Lexeme`, which may already include some cleaning, especially for Lectures).
+    * Add the a zero byte to the hash computation.
+This a single byte with all bits set to zero, not a string with an ASCII "0" character.

+Note that by taking into account only the tokens, we allow changes to formatting and comments (which do not affect the generated code).

+MD5 should be a good choice here.
+It should be fast enough and security is not a concern here.

+For global variables, it's similar in concept, but with one tricky detail.
+We want to take into account the variable name and type and ignore the initializer -- but the type can be syntactically omitted if there is an initializer, and in this case we need to "manually" include the inferred type, because we really need to have the type as part of the hash.

+Alternative: compute on the parser would be significantly more complex (with tokens getting asked for everywhere throughout the parser)

+Alternative: compute on the AST.
+Main issue here is that we'd lose the ability to change the grammar, as that would change the hash.
+Worth checking if the AST gives us enough info (and, more than that, in a convenient format) to compute what would be effectively the same thing as the scanner-based approach.

+**TODO:** We are ignoring the package imports, which is fine.
+But then, suppose someone changes a package import to rename the imported name.
+They need to change the code accordingly.
+But this also doesn't change the generated code, because it's all resolving to the FQN under the hood.
+So, we could consider this kind of change as non-breaking.
+This is not a terrible problem, really, but could be a pro for an approach based on hashing the AST (at an early stage, before transformations or lowerings.)

+Implementation-wise, for Procedures we'll let the scanner do the actual hash computation, with the parser telling the scanner when to reset the computation.
+The parser is also the one asking the scanner for the hash, whenever it needs it.
+For global variables it's probably much, much simpler to do at the AST level (at scanner level we don't know about inferred types). **TODO:** I hate the difference in handling of Procedures and globals.

 ### Passages

 Tentative example: